|

 130. smile

-a facial expression characterized by turning up the corners of the mouth; usually shows pleasure or amusement
+a facial expression with the corners of the mouth turned up

 There was ease in Casey's manner as he stepped into his place;